 I figured I had a whole tube of this gross stuff so we just caulked until we ran out of caulk.

 This is pretty much the ugliest caulking job I have ever done.
 That roof tar crap was so disgusting I had a hard time even smearing it around.
 It’s on the roof though, so I really don’t care if it’s “ugly” looking.

 Now that the caulking is done and drying, it was time to move on to Phase 2 of this dryer vent debacle.

 Remember how I found all that lint in the vent on the roof?
 Well, if there’s that much lint at the exit point, then there’s probably even more inside all 20 feet of dryer pipe inside the walls.

 I started by cleaning out the dryer lint in the laundry room.
-I found this 8 foot long dryer lint cleaner for twenty bucks at Home Depot:
+I found this 8 foot long dryer lint cleaner for twenty bucks at our local hardware store: